use-r/freelancer/README.md

 <br>

 Other than the above, I have experience in :
-- Image processing
+- image processing
-- Numerical calculation
+- numerical calculation
-- Data visualization
+- data visualization
-- Database (MySQL)
+- database (MySQL)

 ## MATLAB
 I used MATLAB for my research when I was a graduate student.